adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 ```
 int main(int argc, char** argv) {
   // The following line causes Google Mock to throw an exception on failure,
-  // which will be interpreted by your testing framework as a out failure.
+  // which will be interpreted by your testing framework as a test failure.
   ::testing::GTEST_FLAG(throw_on_failure) = true;
   ::testing::InitGoogleMock(&argc, argv);
   ... whatever your testing framework requires ...